Purchase a HQ Mp3 File of Interview #041 Alex Feldman

 Connecting Quickly (and Managing Behavior) through Physicality.

 When telling for young audiences, even the most brilliant story is vulnerable to young audiences if the situation is compromised, or your delivery is not ideal for the setting.
 In this discussion, Alex reveals how his wild and mesmerizing style is methodically built, brick by brick.
-Small details can reap huge Read the rest of this entry »
+Small details can reap huge Read more »

 Press Play to hear this interview that was recorded as a conference call on 10/10/2007 storyteller Brother Blue appeared on the Art of Storytelling with Brother Wolf to talk about street storytelling and storytelling from the heart.